 The Tropicana Havana Show- In Photos

-Here are some photos from the show at the Tropicana, followed by our review of the Tropicana Havana.
+Here are some pictures of the show at the Tropicana, followed by our review of the Tropicana Havana.

 Review of the Tropicana Havana Cabaret Show

 Since 1939, the Tropicana has been Cuba’s defining cabaret show.
 Even though the majority of patrons these days are tour groups, and the price is quite steep, it still is a fun night out during a trip to Havana.

 The performers really gave it their all, even though their skill level was mixed.
 Some were amazing, of a professional calibre, while others were not as polished.
 The show stealer was definitely the contortionist.
 I thought I was going to have nightmares about all the crazy things she did!

 At two hours, the show is a bit too long.
 I could see the dancers starting to get tired, and as a result, they sometimes got out of sync and made some small mistakes.
 For me, the choreography started to get a little repetitive and the dance numbers started to all look the same.
 I think if it was 30 minutes shorter, that would have been perfect.

-Overall, we had a great night and really enjoyed the show.
+Overall, we had a great night and really enjoyed the show at the Tropicana.
 However, it’s one of those things you only do once, just to say you did it.
 The Tropicana is heavily geared towards tourists- I doubt most locals could afford to come here.
 So, if you’re looking to experience the true Havana spirit, you’ll have to go elsewhere.

 Tips for Visiting the Tropicana Havana

 - Tickets to the Tropicana can be purchased at hotels and tour agencies in Havana, or online here (excluding Americans, due to government regulations).
 There are many different price levels and options when it comes to tickets- some include dinner, others are show only.
 We opted for the most expensive show ticket, at 95 CUC.
 We were given a glass of champagne, small bottle of rum, can of coke and a bowl of nuts during the show.